parsa-mostafaie/learnflow-filament/README.md

-# Deeplearn
+# LearnFlow

-Deeplearn is a platform designed to help users learn anything efficiently and effectively using the Leitner box algorithm.
-Whether you're studying for exams, learning a new language, or acquiring new skills, Deeplearn offers a user-friendly and interactive experience to support your learning journey.
+LearnFlow is a platform designed to help users learn anything efficiently and effectively using the Leitner box algorithm.
+Whether you're studying for exams, learning a new language, or acquiring new skills, LearnFlow offers a user-friendly and interactive experience to support your learning journey.

 ## Innovations

--   **Leitner System Integration:** Deeplearn utilizes the Leitner system to enhance memory retention and recall.
+-   **Leitner System Integration:** LearnFlow utilizes the Leitner system to enhance memory retention and recall.
 This spaced repetition system helps users learn and retain information more effectively.
 -   **Customizable Learning Paths:** Users can tailor their learning paths based on their goals and progress, ensuring a personalized learning experience.
 -   **Interactive Exercises:** The platform features a variety of interactive exercises that adapt to the user's learning pace and style, making learning more engaging and effective.
 -   **Daily Streaks and Progress Tracking:** Users can maintain their learning momentum with daily streaks and track their progress over time.
 This feature motivates users to stay consistent in their learning journey.
--   **Admin Panel for Management:** Deeplearn provides an admin panel for managing questions, courses, and users, making it easy for administrators to keep the platform updated and organized.
+-   **Admin Panel for Management:** LearnFlow provides an admin panel for managing questions, courses, and users, making it easy for administrators to keep the platform updated and organized.
 -   **And More...**

 ## Installation and Setup